kyma-project/busola/docs/extensibility/display-widgets.md

 ### Text

-Text widgets render the value as simple text.
-This is the default behaviour for all scalar values.
+Text widgets render values as a simple text.
+This is the default behavior for all scalar values.

 #### Example